grantsrb/cogmtc/README.md

     "h_size": int
         this number is used as the size of the RNN hidden vector and the transformer dim
+    "learn_h": bool
+        determines if the hidden vectors should be learned or not. if true, both the h and c vectors are intiialized to a learned vector.
     "h_mult": int
         this number is a multiplier for the `h_size` to expand the dimensionality of the dense output hidden layers.